Categories: Lease Accounting

 As mentioned earlier, the key to successfully completing lease audits is being prepared and organized.

-The end goal of lease audit procedures is to ultimately eliminate the need to worry by ensuring procedures are identifiable and support compliance under the new lease accounting standards.
+The end goal of lease audit procedures is to ultimately eliminate the need to worry by ensuring procedures are identifiable and support compliance under lease accounting standards.

 Visual Lease